(and other things that go bump in the night)

 Thanks to improvements in computing power, data analysis has moved beyond simply comparing one or two variables into creating models with sets of variables.
 Structural Equation Modeling and Hierarchical Linear Modeling are two examples of these techniques.
 Structural Equation Modeling (SEM) analyzes paths between variables and tests the direct and indirect relationships between variables as well as the fit of the entire model of paths or relationships.
 For example, a researcher could measure the relationship between IQ and school achievment, while also including other variables such as motivation, family education level, and previous achievement.

 Often the educational data we collect violates the important assumption of independence that is required for the simpler statistical procedures.
-Students are often groups (nested) in classrooms.
+Students are often grouped (nested) in classrooms.
 Those classrooms are grouped (nested) in schools.
 The schools are grouped (nested) in districts.
-This nesting violates the assumption of independence.
+This nesting violates the assumption of independence because individuals within a group are often similar.
 Hierarchical Linear Modeling (HLM) was designed to work with nested data.
 HLM allows researchers to measure the effect of the classroom, as well as the effect of attending a particular school, as well as measuring the effect of being a student in a given district on some selected variable, such as mathematics achievement.
+For more information on HLM, see D. Betsy McCoach’s article.